sabd-project/sabd-cli-python/README.md

 - have unicode gurmukhi output
 - wrap for windows and OSx
 - have some front end wizzards work on the outputs
-- create an interactive sabad picker
+- create an interactive CLI based sabd picker
+- create an installer
+- create a HTML line navigator for the HTML view
+- allow the switching of html output types
+- create GUI???

 ## Screenshots

 ### Searching for gurbani
 ![](https://github.com/jujhars13/sabd-cli/blob/master/screenshot-search.png?raw=true)

-### HTML output
+### HTML output using Reveal.js
 ![](https://github.com/jujhars13/sabd-cli/blob/master/screenshot-html-output.png?raw=true)

 ## Requirements